-Canon 5D versus Nikon D7500
+Canon 5D vs Nikon D7500

-The Canon EOS 5D and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in August 2005 and April 2017.
+The Canon EOS 5D and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in August 2005 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C (D7500) sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 12.7 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (18 percent) than the Canon 5D.
 Moreover, the D7500 is markedly lighter (20 percent) than the 5D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D) and the Nikon Lens Catalog (D7500).

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.